Gaussians on Fire: High-Frequency Reconstruction of Flames: Introduction

 To address these challenges, recent research in neural and differentiable rendering has explored increasingly expressive scene representations for modeling motion and appearance over time.
 Neural radiance fields (NeRFs) ~\cite{mildenhall2020nerf} and their dynamic variants have demonstrated strong results for deformable scenes, but remain computationally expensive and struggle with semi-transparent or emissive phenomena~\cite{Pumarola2021DNeRF}.
 In contrast, 3D Gaussian Splatting (3DGS) \cite{Kerbl2023GaussianSplatting} introduced an explicit, differentiable representation based on anisotropic Gaussians that enables real-time, high-fidelity rendering of static scenes.
-Subsequent extensions -- such as 4D Gaussian Splatting ~\cite{Wu_2024_CVPR}, Dynamic 3D Gaussians ~\cite{Luiten2024Dynamic3DGaussians}, and SC-GS ~\cite{Huang_2024_CVPR} -- incorporate temporal components and motion fields to reconstruct dynamic scenes, but typically assume dense multi-view coverage and moderate motion.
+Subsequent extensions -- such as 4D Gaussian Splatting ~\cite{Wu2024FourDGS}, Dynamic 3D Gaussians ~\cite{Luiten2024Dynamic3DGaussians}, and SC-GS ~\cite{Huang_2024_CVPR} -- incorporate temporal components and motion fields to reconstruct dynamic scenes, but typically assume dense multi-view coverage and moderate motion.
 Earlier work on fire and smoke reconstruction has relied on tomographic capture \cite{Ihrke2004ImageBased} or physics-informed neural fields~\cite{chu2022physics}, which require many viewpoints or strong simulation priors~\cite{gao2025fluidnexus}.
+We therefore restrict our quantitative comparison to Gaussian Splatting-based methods: non-GS approaches for dynamic volumetric reconstruction are typically substantially more computationally demanding at training and rendering time~\cite{Pumarola2021DNeRF}.
 Modeling fire has recently gained momentum due to its importance for various applications~\cite{wrede2025firex,Kokosza:2024:Scintilla} that would also benefit from Gaussian-based fire rendering.